hashicorp/terraform-aws-vault/modules/install-vault/README.md

 * `/opt/vault/data`: directory where the Vault agent can store state.
 * `/opt/vault/config`: directory where the Vault agent looks up configuration.
 * `/opt/vault/log`: directory where the Vault agent will store log files.
+* `/opt/vault/tls`: directory where the Vault will look for TLS certs.

 ### Install Vault binaries and scripts